 You can create as many Wallets as you like, so make sure to give them some sensible names.
 Type your Master Password, making sure it is not the name of your dog or your birth date.
 Make it long and use a combination of characters.

-Try LastPass Online Password Generator, it is easy to use and great in creating strong and complex passwords.
-You can also read one of my other articles where you can find out How Often Should You Change Your Passwords?
+Try LastPass Online Password Generator.
+It is easy to use and great for creating strong and complex passwords.

 - Make it long.